voidfiles/ci-presentation/presentation.md

 I intentional spent a lot of time breaking down the principals first, because I can only show so much in one talk.
 But, if these core principals reasonate with you, you can start experimenting in whatever way you think is best for your organization.

-But, if you are anything like me, you want to know what others are doing.
+If you are anything like me, you want to know what others are doing.
 </div>

 ---